saylesss88/nix-book/src/vcs/jujutsu.md

 fix for this is deleting and regenerating your `flake.lock`.
 The same thing can happen when you move your flake from one location to another.

+JJ doesn't seem to automatically track completely new files, running `git add /file/path.nix` enables JJ to start tracking the new file.

 That said, I recommend doing just that after running something like `jj git init --colocate`.
 Delete your `flake.lock` and run `nix flake update`, `nix flake lock --recreate-lock-file` still works but is being depreciated.